xinru1414/AspectHierarchy/README.md

 The system takes a CSV file as an input, including four columns: `Id`, `Text`, `Brand` and `ReviewRating`.
 Column `Id` represents the review id, Column `Text` represents the product review, Column `Brand` represents the product brand and Column `ReviewRating` represents the rating for the product in range `[0,100]`.

 Below is a step by step instruction on how to run the system.
 You can also find them in the `run.sh` file in `src` dir.
+For the non pipenv version, see `run_nopipenv.sh`.

 1. Run the following command in `src` dir to prepare data for the RST parser.
 ```